mahimaparekh/WeatherApp/README.md

 # WeatherApp
-This repository contains the python script that allows users to extract weather information via city names or geolocation through the use of OpenWeather API
+This repository contains the program that allows users to extract weather information via city names or geolocation through the use of OpenWeather API

 Features
 * city_name(): function that allows users to retrieve weather details through a valid city name